How To Feed A Loon

 • Create the seasoned flour by stirring together the flour, cayenne pepper, paprika, garlic powder, onion powder, brown sugar, and salt in a baking dish or platter.

-2 cups self-rising flour, 3 tbsp cayenne pepper, 1 tbsp paprika, 1 tbsp garlic powder, 1 tbsp onion powder, 2 tbsp brown sugar, 2 tsp Kosher salt
+2 cups self-rising flour, 3 tablespoon cayenne pepper, 1 tablespoon paprika, 1 tablespoon garlic powder, 1 tablespoon onion powder, 2 tablespoon brown sugar, 2 teaspoon Kosher salt

 • Place a baking rack inside a baking pan.